 Interested candidates may apply to the program through the Electronic Residency Application Service (ERAS), beginning in early September and preferably prior to December 31 of the application year.
 We offer interviews to selected candidates.

 We offer ACGME accredited positions.
 We give special consideration to international medical graduates (IMGs), and we may sponsor visas (J-1 or H-1B).
 IMGs should have graduated medical school within the past 10 years and have a valid Educational Commission For Foreign Medical Graduates (ECFMG) certificate.
 We look for United States Medical Licensing Examination (USMLE) scores (Step 1 and 2) greater than 194.
 Passing USMLE Step 3 and experience or prior training in pathology, whether in United States or abroad, is helpful; we also consider applicants with experience in other clinical specialties.

 We also provide opportunities for one month observerships, pending availability.
-Please contact us for further information.
+Learn more about our observership positions.